Rodolphe Blavy

 Rodolphe Blavy is a senior manager at the International Monetary Fund.
 He is currently deputy director of the IMF Europe Offices, a position he has held since 2009.
 His mandate covers multilateral and regional surveillance in Europe, sovereign advisory at the regional level, and policy analysis and advisory, including to G20 and G7 forums.

 Aside from his official duties, Rodolphe Blavy is a published writer and activist art collector, with a deep involvement with Africa.

 Biography

 Rodolphe Blavy grew up in Africa.
 Born in Beirut (Lebanon), he moved to Africa shortly after and lived in Dakar and Abidjan until the age of 17 when he first moved to France.
 Alumni of the Lycée Blaise Pascale in Abidjan and the Lycée Fermat in Toulouse, Rodolphe Blavy is a graduate from Sciences Po in Paris (MA), from ESSEC Business School (MBA), and from Cambridge University, where he obtained his MPhil and pursued his doctoral studies.
-In particular, he maintained a relationship with businessman Léo Duquenoy for some time.

 His career has focused on macroeconomics, finance and policy advisory.